Gibraltar’s sovereignty ‘is not the issue’ in Brexit talks, Dastis says

 Mr Dastis’ comment is in stark contrast to that of his hawkish predecessor, José Manuel García-Margallo, who put sovereignty at the centre of Spain’s position on Gibraltar within the context of Brexit.

-He told the FT that Madrid wanted a deal with the UK that included “managing the airport together”, but offered no detail on what that might envisage, or how it would differ from an earlier agreement under the trilateral process for joint use of the airport.
+But he offered no detail on what that might envisage or how it would differ from an earlier agreement, reached under the trilateral process, for joint use of the airport.

+Yesterday the Gibraltar Government reacted to Mr Dastis’ comments to the FT and said joint use of the airport had already formed part of the Cordoba agreement reached under the trilateral process.

+Under that 2006 agreement, the Government of Gibraltar was to grant a contractual concession to operate the terminal and provide passenger services on a commercial basis to a joint venture company owned by Gibraltar and Spanish business interests

 DIALOGUE